mlangumier/portfolio-next/README.TASKS.md

 ### Initialisation

 - [x] Install dependencies and create basic project structure
+- [x] Setup Docker for local environment (Vercel doesn't support Docker in production)
 - [x] Import style template and setup first layout and page files

 ### Setup

 - [] Theme: Choose color scheme, fonts
-- [] Structure: Create the first pages and layout : one general layout + one for main website layout (project pages will have specific layouts)
+- [] Structure: Create the first pages and layout : one general layout + one for main website layout (project pages will have their own layouts)
+- [] Create "work in progress" template / redirection
-- [] Test deploying on Vercel
+- [] Setup and deploy on Vercel with Github

 ### Pages Layout